 If the dishwasher is leaking water from the motor area, the entire pump and motor assembly need to be replaced.
 First, try to determine the source of the leak.
 If the water is leaking from the drain pump, the impeller and seal is likely the cause.
 On most dishwashers, you can replace the impeller and seal kit independently of the drain pump.
 However, if you do not want to disassemble the pump, or if the impeller and seal kit is not available separately, you can replace the entire pump and motor assembly.
 In addition, if the motor shaft is rusted and the new impeller won’t fit onto the shaft, replace the pump and motor assembly.

-Most dishwasher pumps have a large bowl, or sump, which collects the water that goes into the pump.
-The sump mounts into the bottom of the dishwasher and there is a rubber seal around the perimeter of the sump which provides the seal to the dishwasher main tub.
-If that sump seal has worn out a leak can occur.
-Some dishwashers have a lock ring that holds the sump tight to the bottom of the tub.
-If the lock ring is cracked or damaged it will need to be replaced.
+Most dishwasher pumps have a large bowl, or sump, which collects the water that enters the pump.
+The sump is lined with a rubber seal that prevents water from entering the dishwasher tub.
+If the sump seal is worn out, the sump will leak water.
+If the sump seal is leaking water, replace it.
+In addition, on some dishwashers, a lock ring secures the sump to the bottom of the tub.
+If the lock ring is cracked or damaged, replace it.